Warnings, Wariness Mingle With Joy After Hong Kong's Pro-Democracy Landslide

 District councils in Hong Kong are responsible primarily for hyperlocal concerns, such as bus routes, pothole repairs and garbage collection.
 The authority to effect the kinds of sweeping democratic changes that protesters are demanding largely rests elsewhere — in the chief executive's residence and the halls of power in Beijing.

 Still, the newly elected councilors aren't entirely bereft of ways to make their weight felt.
-District councilors represent a sizable chunk of the Election Council, the roughly 1,200-member body of politicians and business figures responsible for deciding the chief executive.
+District councilors represent a sizable chunk of the Election Committee, the roughly 1,200-member body of politicians and business figures responsible for deciding the chief executive.

 In that respect, some have suggested, the newly elected pan-democrats might have a chance to play kingmaker in the next chief executive election, expected in 2022.

-Note: An earlier version of this story incorrectly referred to Hong Kong's Election Committee as its Election Council.